project-viable/viable-virtual-lab/docs/reference/mainscene.md

 ### Utility Functions

-TODO: talk about the `SetScene` and `GetDeepestSubsceneAt` functions and why (if?) you might use them.
-Probably also warn that it's really unlikely you need them unless `Main.gd` is broken or something, so make sure you're not overcomplicating something.
+Within the Main scene, there are two utility functions to be aware of: `SetScene()` and `GetDeepestSubsceneAt()`.

+- `SetScene(scene: PackedScene)`: This first clears the currently loaded scene within `$Scene`.
+Then, it instantiates the scene from the parameter.
+It then adds the scene as a child of `$Scene`, and set the `currentModuleScene` to this scene.
+- `GetDeepestSubsceneAt(pos: Vector2)`: This finds the deepest `Subscene` at position `pos`.
+This is primarily used for dealing with `LabObjects` and determining its behavior if its within a subscene.

+You likely will not have to use these, unless there are deeper issues such as `Main.gd` being broken.
+So, before using these, make sure you're not overcomplicating something.